Skip to content

 Google Cloud Pub/Sub Integration

 Google Cloud Pub/Sub is a fully managed publish/subscribe messaging service.
-The ThingsBoard Pub/Sub integration pulls messages from a GCP pull subscription, decodes them via an uplink converter, and stores telemetry and attributes in ThingsBoard.
+The ThingsBoard Pub/Sub integration connects to a GCP pull subscription as a subscriber: it reads messages published to a topic, decodes them with an uplink converter, and stores the resulting telemetry and attributes in ThingsBoard.

-2. Search for Cloud Pub/Sub API and click Enable if not already enabled.
+3. On the Cloud Pub/Sub API page, click Enable if not already enabled.

-3. Open the new topic and click Create subscription in the Subscriptions tab.
+5. GCP creates the topic and its subscription (e.g. tb-uplink-sub) together, listed in the topic’s Subscriptions tab.

 ThingsBoard authenticates to GCP using a service account key.
 The account needs at least the Pub/Sub Subscriber role to receive uplink messages.

-1. Go to IAM & Admin ⇾ Service accounts and click Create service account.
+2. On the Service accounts page, click Create service account.

-2. Enter a name (e.g. thingsboard-pubsub) and click Create and continue.
+3. Enter a name (e.g. tb-pubsub) and click Create and continue.

-4. Open the created service account, go to the Keys tab, and click Add key ⇾ Create new key.
+7. Go to the Keys tab and click Add key ⇾ Create new key.

 The uplink converter decodes incoming Pub/Sub messages and maps them to the ThingsBoard data model.
 Pub/Sub uses a generic uplink converter.